We are a dance group based in Bishopston, Bristol, UK. Our dances are lively

 We are all vaccinated for covid-19.
 Weekly sub £3

-Next taster sessions: Friday 29-Sep-2023, Friday 6-Oct-2023 7:30pm- 9:30PM. £3 each.
+Next taster sessions: Friday 27-Sep-2024 and Friday 04-Oct-2024 7:30pm for 8pm start. £3 each.
 After that we practise almost all Fridays until the end of April.
-If you can't make it to a taster session , you can join at a later date.
+If you can't make it to a taster session, you can join at a later date.
 Let us know you are coming.
 At Kelvin Players Hall, Bishopston, Bristol BS7 8NY (Gloucester Rd entrance).
 Details below.

 Location: Kelvin Players Hall